 Later, William hopes that, in his own undertaking, Devine favour will carry him “past the cliffs of rugged language, against which Elwardus miserably dashed, as he hunted resounding and recondite words”.

-Sadly, only a few scorched leaves of the only known manuscript (apparently dating from the early-11th century) of the ‘Chronicon’ survived the fire which destroyed the library of Sir Robert Bruce Cotton in 1731.
+Sadly, only a few scorched leaves of the only known manuscript (apparently dating from the early-11th century) of the Chronicon survived the fire which destroyed the library of Sir Robert Bruce Cotton in 1731.
 Fortuitously, in 1596, Henry Savile had produced a printed edition.
-As it exists, however, the text is often corrupt, exacerbating the problems caused by Æthelweard’s literary shortcomings.
+As it exists, however, the text is often corrupt, exacerbating the problems caused by Æthelweard’s literary pretensions.